AntonisRsmn/Ryvex/README.md

-Music, Moderation, Fun, 24/7 Online/Support and a lot more with Zepp, Give it a try and you will not regret it.
+Moderation, Fun, 24/7 Online/Support and a lot more with Ryvex, Give it a try and you will not regret it.

-Zepp is a small bot created by Rusman and JavaScript we look forward to add more commands and hopefully join more servers
+Ryvex is a small bot created by Rusman and JavaScript we look forward to add more commands and hopefully join more servers

-Also check out our website at zepp.glitch.me
+Also check out our website at https://ryvex.xyz

-# Music
-/play - Play a song.

-/pause - Pause the song.

-/resume - Resume the song.

-/skip - Skip the song.

-/queue - Check the queue.

-/volume - Change the volume.

-/forward - Forward seconds in a song.

-/rewind - Rewind seconds in a song.

-/shuffle - Shuffle the songs in the queue.

-/loop - Set the loop of the song or queue.

-/nowplaying - Display Info about the currently playing song.

 # Mod
 /ban - Ban a member from the guild.